The best blogging platforms to make money make it extremely easy to start a blog – even if you’re a beginner!

 Why is Wix so popular?
 The answer is simple: It is their unique designs and their ease of use.

-When you’re creating your Wix setup, you can opt to use the Wix Artificial Design Intelligence (ADI) system.
-Wix asks you for some basic information and, based on the answers you provide, will automatically generate a design unique to you and your specifications.
+When creating your Wix setup, you can opt to use the Wix Artificial Design Intelligence (ADI) system.
+Wix asks you for some basic information and will automatically generate a design unique to you and your specifications based on the answers you provide.

 Wix also has their own drag-and-drop editor.
 This means it’s great for those who want a more hands-on approach while still retaining the ease of use provided by the ADI system.

 Unless you’ve been living under a rock, there’s no way you haven’t heard of the Squarespace blogging platform by now.
-Their advertising campaigns so far in 2020 have been pretty aggressive and they’ve even secured the internet’s favorite actor as their spokesperson: Keanu Reeves.
+Their advertising campaigns have been pretty aggressive, and they’ve even secured the internet’s favorite actor as their spokesperson: Keanu Reeves.

 Despite being created as a professional networking platform, LinkedIn has a section that allows its users to write and publish articles or blog posts.